Beliavsky/R_and_Fortran/README.md

 pack(v, v > 3)
 ```

-Example of simple R and Fortran programs that compute the means and variances of sets of uniform random variates and
+There are simple R and Fortran programs that compute the means and variances of sets of uniform random variates and
 some statistics on those quantities.

 Sample R output of `xsim_uniform.r`: